Media Library

 Media Library limits

-The Media Library APIs share the same technical limits defined here for rate limiting and HTTP request details.
+The Media Library APIs share the same technical limits defined here for rate limiting, HTTP requests, and asset details.

 Library and project usage